-Some Disneyland apps are travel guides intended for trip planning.
-If you're just planning and reading general information about Disneyland, it's much easier to do that using a traditional web browser.
-For that reason, this list does not include the Disneyland travel guide apps.
+The first thing you need to know: Some Disneyland apps are travel guides intended for trip planning.
+If you're planning and reading general information about Disneyland, it's much easier to do that using a traditional web browser than in an app.
+For that reason, this list does not include the Disneyland travel guide type of apps.

-Others are for use at the park.
-The most common app used is some kind of wait time or itinerary app, but you can also get apps that take you on a treasure hunt or keep you entertained when standing in line.
+Others apps are for use at the park.
+The most common types of apps are wait time or daily schedule apps, but you can also get apps that take you on a treasure hunt or keep you entertained when standing in line.

 Best Itinerary App: Ridemax